donbool/neural-confidence-dynamics/README.md

 - simulate a flexible decision-making task with noisy inputs and shifting context rules
 - train an RNN to solve the task and generalize across contexts
-- analyze internal dynamics to identify latent correlates of confidence and belief
+- analyze internal dynamics to identify latent correlations of confidence and belief
 - study how context remapping and structured noise affect neural representations

 ---

-## concepts covered
+## looking into

 - noisy stimulus encoding and rule-based context switching
 - confidence as an emergent property from internal dynamics (e.g., entropy, distance to boundary) rather than being the output
-- latent space visualization using PCA, t-SNE, or UMAP
+- latent space visualization using PCA, t-SNE, or UMAP idk yet
-- dynamical systems analysis via fixed points and stability (oof)
+- possibly going to do dynamical systems analysis via fixed points and stability

 ---